 –The Bible is not just a book of what we are to do and not do.
 It is a book about a relationship that God forms with each of us and His pursuit and forgiveness of us.
 So do read the Bible slowly and prayerfully seek to understand God’s word and live it in your everyday life.

 –One of the more common questions Catholics ask is “which translation is best?”
 For most people, the best translation of the Bible is the one you read.
 However, there are different translations to explore, if that is your choice, with a range of choices.
-If you want a specific recommendation, I would recommend the RSV-Catholic Edition, and even more specific - the Ignatius Catholic Study Bible (although only the New Testament is complete so far)
+If you want a specific recommendation, I would recommend the RSV-Catholic Edition, and even more specific - the Ignatius Catholic Study Bible (although only the Old Testament isn't completed yet).

 –Christ is the Great Doctor.
 Christ’s grace is the medicine He offers us.
 One avenue of receiving that grace is through reading and applying Scripture to our lives.
 If we fail to apply it, then it is as if we went to the doctor and were diagnosed with a disease (realized our need for God’s grace); were given a prescription and bought it (read the Bible); but then never took the medicine that could make us healthy again (failed to apply the Bible to our lives).